shivaninyc/flight_delays/README.md

 * Goal 2: I will also run a regression model to predict by how much the flight will be delayed.
 * Goal 3: Finally, I will model and predict whether or not a flight will be cancelled due to weather.

+## Input Data Sets
+* The US Bureau of Transport Statistics provides departure and arrival statistics (scheduled departure time, actual departure time, scheduled elapsed time, departure delay, wheels-off time and taxi-out time) by airport and airline; airborne time, cancellation and diversion by airport and airline with date-time and flight tagging are also provided.
+* The weather data is taken on daily average as well as hourly basis from the nearest possible area from the airport from Local Climatological Data from NOAA.
+The feature set included temperature, precipitation, snow attribute, snow depth, etc.)